 The Rosy Tetra Hyphessobrycon rosaceus is a fun addition to a peaceful community aquarium with other smaller fishes.
-It has the deep bodied shape of the larger tetras like the Bleeding Heart Tetra.
-It is also quite pretty with its deep salmon body color highlighted with red accents and bright white tips on the fins.
-Hence it is also known as the Rosy Fin Tetra, White-Finned Rosy Tetra, and Rosey Tetra.
+It has the deep-bodied shape of larger tetras, like the Bleeding Heart Tetra.
+This pretty little tetra has a deep salmon-colored body highlighted with red accents and bright white tips on the fins.
+Hence, it is also known as the Rosy Fin Tetra, White-Finned Rosy Tetra, and Rosey Tetra.

-This little fish is a loose schooling fish and should be kept in a small group.
-A minimum sized school of 6 tetras is recommended.
-This group can consist of either its own kind or some of its close relatives such as the Ornate Tetra and the Bleeding Heart Tetra.
-The Ornate Tetra is so similar in fact, that the Rosy Tetra was at one time considered its subspecies.
+Multiple companions are needed for this little fish and it will get along well with other small, peaceful tankmates.
+This loose-schooling fish should be kept in a small group.
+A minimum-sized school of 6 tetras is recommended.
+This group can consist of either its own kind or some of its close relatives, such as the Ornate Tetra and the Bleeding Heart Tetra.
+The Ornate Tetra is so similar, in fact, that the Rosy Tetra was at one time considered its subspecies.

-The Rosy Tetras will not show their beautiful colors unless they are fully content.
-So be careful that they are not kept with fish that bully them and be sure to provide them with a pleasant environment.
-They will enjoy an aquarium planted heavily around the edges for shelter, but leaving plenty of room for swimming.
-Although they prefer softer and acidic water, many tank bred specimens have spent their lives otherwise and will adapt.
+Rosy Tetras will not show their beautiful colors unless they are fully content.
+Take care not to keep them with fish that bully them and be sure to provide them with a pleasant environment.
+They will enjoy an aquarium that is planted heavily around the edges for shelter with plenty of open room for swimming.
+Although they prefer soft, acidic water, many tank-bred specimens have spent their lives otherwise and will adapt.

 The Rosy Tetra Hyphessobrycon rosaceus (previously Hyphessobrycon bentosi rosaceus) was described by Durbin in 1909.
 The species is not listed on the IUCN Red List.
-They are found in South America, particularly in the Rio Guopore region of Paraguay and in the lower Amazon River Basin of Guyana and Suriname.
-Guyana, Suriname and Brazil.
-The species is found in several river systems, including the Rio Essequibo, Rio Corantijn and Rio Suriname.
+They are found in South America, particularly in the Rio Guopore region of Paraguay and in the lower Amazon River Basin of Guyana, Suriname, and Brazil.
+The species is found in several river systems, including the Rio Essequibo, Rio Corantijn, and Rio Suriname.
 Other common names they are known by include Rosy Fin Tetra, White-Finned Rosy Tetra, Rosy Finned Tetra, and Rosey Tetra.